open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

     new_name: <new_metric_name_inserted>
     # aggregation_type defines how combined data points will be aggregated; if action is combine, aggregation_type is required
     aggregation_type: {sum, mean, min, max}
+    # submatch_case specifies the case that should be used when adding label values based on regexp submatches when performing a combine action; leave blank to use the submatch value as is
+    submatch_case: {lower, upper}
     # operations contain a list of operations that will be performed on the selected metrics
     operations:
         # action defines the type of operation that will be performed, see examples below for more details